cesargb/laravel-update/README.md

 You have three type notifications:

-* when you have Error
+* When the process have an error
 * When have updates pending
-* When update was make
+* When update was done

 each one of this notifications, you can especified the channel of notify in this part of the config file `update.php`